zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/06-METAMATERIAL_SPECIFICATION.md

 ### 2.1 The Topological Exponent (α)

-In the Rhythmic Transport Model (RTM), the parameter **α** characterizes the local coupling strength between matter and vacuum field fluctuations.
+In the Multiscale Temporal Relativity (RTM), the parameter **α** characterizes the local coupling strength between matter and vacuum field fluctuations.
 The relationship is:

 ```
 Energy density: ε ∝ ∇α × (field gradients)